-- The maximum number of servo axes is 16 numbered 1 to 16.
-The drive address is numbered 1 to 64. - The maximum number of digitizing axes is 16.
-The digitizing axes are numbered from 49 to 64.
-The drive address is numbered 1 to 64. - The maximum number of time axes is 4.
-The time axes are numbered from 25-28
+- Valid axis numbers are 1 to 143

+- Valid drive address is 1 to 64

+- The maximum number of servo axes is 16.

+- The maximum number of digitizing axes is 16.

+- The maximum number of time axes is 4.

 All axes must be the same type in a standalone MMC or MMC for PC servo setup function regardless of which PiCPro Edition it is created in.